 Mohawk 22 Bolt Action Rimfire Rifle - 2002 Point of Sale data at Wal Mart alone show over 36M units of \$99 retail bolt-action rimfire rifles sold.
 Of that figure, nearly one third of the sales were youth sized products.
 An additional 30M units were sold at a retail price point between \$150 and \$200.
-The challenge for Remington has been, and is likely to continue to be the inability to manufacture a product that can be sold at wholesale to hat a sub \$150 retail price point.
+The challenge for Remington has been, and is likely to continue to be the inability to manufacture a product that can be sold at wholesale to hit a sub \$150 retail price point.
 Remington needs to pursue a low-cost, no-frills bolt-action rimfire rifle that can be marketed under the Remington brand or cobranded with the Remington brand (i.e. Mohawk by Remington).
 With the strength of the Remington brand, an annual volume of 15M - 20M units is easily attainable.
-Although this product will be a "no-frills" product, a prerequisite for consideration must be that the product functions reliably.
+Although this product functions reliably.
 There are many sources of a low-cost product that though they are low-cost, they are not "junk."
 This is paramount to any product bearing the Remington brand.
 The product should be a two tier platform with a \$129